 ACMS Science Fair is scheduled to begin Monday, Dec.
 09, 2022

 (Projects will be judged throughout the week and winners will be announced on Friday, Dec 16, 2022.)

-REGIONAL Science Fair - January, 2021: Science Fair projects that are judged worthy at the school level of competition will proceed to the regional level.
-The regional fair occurs in late January.
-Five projects from ACMS were invited by the region to attend the state science fair in Athens, GA in 2020!
-Congratulations to those students!
+REGIONAL Science Fair - TBD: Science Fair projects that place in the top ten at the school level of competition will proceed to the regional level.
+The regional fair takes place in late January.

 8th Grade gifted and accelerated students may choose between science and social studies fairs, but must participate in one.